Lewandowski scores 2 as Bayern beats Olympiakos 3-2

 Olympiakos nearly snatched a draw in the final minutes as Daniel Podence used good footwork to get a shot on target test Neuer, who then barely beat El Arabi to the rebound.

-Olympiakos striker Giorgos Masouras said carelessness had undone his team’s hard work.
+Striker Giorgos Masouras said carelessness had undone his team’s hard work.

 “We can’t say the result was unfair.
 At this level, individual mistakes will cost you and all three goals involved bad decisions by players,” he said.
 “It is disappointing but we were well prepared, fought hard, and took them on.”